alephium/ralph-lsp/README.md

-# ralph-lsp
+# Base Template

-LSP server for Ralph.
+Base template for LSP server.

 # Download the jar